blend-os/akshara/README.md

 ## Development

-To test `akshara`, run the following on a working blendOS install:
+To test a modified copy of `akshara`, run the following on a working blendOS install:

 ```sh
 umount -l /usr && sudo mv ./akshara /usr/bin/akshara